 - Your store had layoffs and/or your hours were cut back

 - You took time off for a family emergency or left to take care of your child/children

 - You were hired for a temporary (seasonal) position that ended

 Even if you left on good terms, Walmart isn’t required to rehire you.
-The store may not need additional employees and/or a manager may be hesitant to hire someone who previously left.
-If you aren’t rehired at the store you previously worked at, you can apply to another location.
+The store may not have any openings, or the current manager may be hesitant to hire someone who previously left.
+If you aren’t rehired at the store you previously worked at, you can also try applying to another location.